-Known as the Markwarth Collection or "Solomon Islands War Museum".
-The collection is their private collection of World War II artifacts and relics they have collected primarily by purchasing relics from Guadalcanal.
-Visits are by appointment only at the digression of the brothers.
-Founded by brothers Anders and Kurt Markwarth who grew up in Honiara and are the sons of Markwarth who founded Markwarth Oil.
+The Markwarth Collection or "Solomon Islands War Museum (SIWM)" or "Renadi World War II Museum" is the Markwarth brothers private collection of World War II artifacts and relics they have collected since their youths primarily from Guadalcanal.
+Visits are by appointment only.
+Founded by brothers Kurt Markwarth and Anders (Jurgen) Markwarth who grew up in Honiara and are the sons of Mr. Markwarth the founder of Markwarth Oil Ltd.

 M3 Stuart Tank Hull Number ?
 Code T20

-Salvaged November 27, 2009 and displayed at his collection
+Salvaged November 27, 2009 and displayed in a covered area at Renadi

 P-38J Lightning Serial Number 43-28570 Nose 500

 November 2013 stored at this location 2013–July 2017 when exported to Australia